p00f/cphelper.nvim/README.md

 # cphelper.nvim
 A plugin for automating tasks in competitive programming like downloading testcases, compiling and testing.
 Supports C, C++ and Python.
 Does not suppport Windows.
+It should work on Linux, macOS and BSDs.

 ## Requirements
 - [competitive-companion](https://github.com/jmerle/competitive-companion) browser extension